What matters to you.

 Donna is a middle-aged white woman with shoulder length dark hair, wearing a navy blue sleeveless dress.

 Making programs accessible has always been central to GBH’s work.
 My role places emphasis and resources behind that commitment, and reflects GBH’s mission to foster the power of diverse perspectives.
-In the Office of Inclusion & Equity, we integrate issues of accessibility, disability, and chronic health into the larger discourse of diversity and equity.
+In the Office of Inclusion & Equity, accessibility, disability, and chronic health are embedded in the work we do.

 Donna Danielewski, Executive Director of Accessibility